itbdelaboprogramming/follower/README.md

 # Troubleshooting
 - If received error `RuntimeError: Couldn't resolve requests`.
 Change FPS from 60 to 30 in `follower.yaml`.
 This is usually due to realsense USB does not support high speed data transfer.
+- If distance is detected as `-1.0 m`.
+It means that the distance of the followed object is not detected.

 <br>